sagemath/sagewiki_to_gh-2022-10-10/days87/projects.md

  * Lattice precision for p-adics (in particular p-adic matrices, polynomials) (Xavier)
   * Smith normal form [[https://trac.sagemath.org/ticket/23450|#23450]] (ready for review), determinant [[https://trac.sagemath.org/ticket/23478|#23478]] (ready for review)
   * Hermite normal form [[https://trac.sagemath.org/ticket/23486|#23486]] (ready for review)
-  * Lattices in p-adic vector spaces: this is handled by the generic code for modules over PID (after the implementation of HNF above and --this simple ticket [[https://trac.sagemath.org/ticket/23503|#23503]]--)
+  * Lattices in p-adic vector spaces: this is handled by the generic code for modules over PID (after the implementation of HNF above and --(this simple ticket [[https://trac.sagemath.org/ticket/23503|#23503]]--))
   * Design a framework for lattice precision [[https://trac.sagemath.org/ticket/23505|#23505]]
  * Power series via p-adic templates (Adriana)
  * Linkage files for p=2 and/or using longs for the case that $p^{\text{prec}} < 2^{62}$